man holding a clipboard and leaning on a large transport truck

 • May drive as part of a two-person team or convoy

-Short-haul and local transport truck drivers perform some or all of the following duties:
+Short-haul and local transport truck drivers:

-• May drive special purpose trucks such as tow trucks, dump trucks, hydrovac trucks or cement mixing trucks
+• May drive special purpose trucks such as tow trucks, dump trucks, snowplows, hydrovac trucks or cement mixing trucks

 Earnings